Josef Martínez: Inter Miami

 On 18 January 2023, it was announced that Martínez had been traded to Inter Miami.
 Martínez made his 2023 Inter Miami season debut in a match against CF Montréal on 25 February 2023, ending in a 2–0 win.

 On 19 August, Inter Miami won the 2023 Leagues Cup, with Martínez scoring three goals in the competition.
 Later on, Inter Miami went to the 2023 U.S. Open Cup final, where they lost 1–2 against the Houston Dynamo, with Martínez scoring the only goal.

-On 21 October, Inter Miami's head coach, Gerardo Martino, confirmed that Martinez would leave Inter Miami after only one season.
+On 21 October, Inter Miami's head coach, Gerardo Martino, confirmed that Martínez would leave Inter Miami after only one season.
 Four days later, the club confirmed the player's departure.